yossi78/redis/README.md

-HOW TO RUN DOCKER IMAGE
+HOW TO RUN DOCKER IMAGE OF REDIS
 ------------------------------------------------------------------------------------------
 Open command line under the root of the project and run as follow: docker-compose up -d